 Initial Coverage Stage - This is the stage after you have met your deductible (if you have one) and before your total drug costs have reached your Initial Coverage Limit, including amounts you've paid and what we have paid on your behalf.
-To find out if your plan includes an Initial Coverage Limit, refer to the benefits chart located at the front of this booklet.
+To find out if your plan includes an Initial Coverage Limit, refer to the benefits chart located at the front of this document.

-Initial Enrollment Period - When you are first eligible for Medicare, the period of time when you can sign up for Medicare Part A and Part B. For example, if you're eligible for Medicare when you turn 65, your Initial Enrollment Period is the 7-month period that begins three months before the month you turn 65, includes the month you turn 65, and ends three months after the month you turn 65.
+Initial Enrollment Period - When you are first eligible for Medicare, the period of time when you can sign up for Medicare Part A and Part B. If you're eligible for Medicare when you turn 65, your Initial Enrollment Period is the 7-month period that begins three months before the month you turn 65, includes the month you turn 65, and ends three months after the month you turn 65.

 List of Covered Drugs (Formulary or Drug List) - A list of prescription drugs covered by your plan.
-The drugs on this list are selected by us with the help of doctors and pharmacists.
-The list includes both brand name and generic drugs.